 Some of these are affiliate links, and I will earn a small commission off the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 Once you’ve spent the time to create your beautiful knit blanket, make sure you finish it properly by blocking it.
-The active time of blocking will only take 30-45 minutes, with another 1-2 days dry time, so plan accordingly.
+The active blocking time will only take 30-45 minutes, with another 1-2 days of dry time, so plan accordingly.
 Follow this link for instructions on how to block your knitting and the materials I use.

 Some other Chunky/Bulky Yarns that should be appropriate for Baby Blankets